lmyint/lesliemyint.org/content/teaching.md

 # Philosophy on teaching and learning

-The pillars that ground my teaching and wishes that drive my planning are constantly evolving.
-[I write about these ideas in my digital garden](writing/teaching%20and%20learning.md).
+The pillars that ground my teaching and wishes that drive my planning are constantly evolving. [[writing/teaching and learning|I write about these ideas in my digital garden]].

-- [A beautiful syllabus](writing/a%20beautiful%20syllabus.md): A place to capture ideas on inspirational course design and structure
+- [[writing/a beautiful syllabus|A beautiful syllabus]]: A place to capture ideas on inspirational course design and structure

 <style>
 .content-meta { display: none;}